Namastey London: Plot

-Indian-born Manmohan Malhotra (Rishi Kapoor) re-located to London, England, established himself, returned to India, married Bebo (Nina Wadia), and after four years got a visa for her so that she could live with him.
-Shortly thereafter, she gave birth to Jasmeet (Katrina Kaif).
-Manmohan was always embarrassed by Bebo as she was overweight and could not speak English.
-As a result, he always left her out of important occasions, while he socialised.
-Bebo did not want Jasmeet to end up like her, so she got her educated in an English school, encouraged her to mingle with British friends, and Jasmeet was transformed into Jazz – a beautiful young woman, modern in looks, talk, habits, and heart.
+Indian-born Manmohan Malhotra relocated to London to establish himself and return to India, and he married Bebo; after four years, he obtained a visa for her so that she could live with him.
+Shortly thereafter, she gave birth to Jasmeet.
+Manmohan was always embarrassed by Bebo as she could not speak English and hence couldn't mingle with British people.

+As a firm result he always left her out on important occasions while he was socialised.
+Bebo did not want Jasmeet to end up like her, so she got her educated in an English school and encouraged her to mingle with British friends.
+Jasmeet was transformed into Jazz, a young, beautiful girl modern in looks, talk, habits, and heart.
+But she is ashamed of her Indian heritage.

-Her father had set her to meet a young lad, Bobby Bedi (Ritesh Deshmukh), though the date turns out to be a disaster and Bobby rejects her.
-Manmohan thinks that it is impossible to get him an Indian son-in-law, although his British Pakistani friend, Parvez Khan (Javed Sheikh), is in a similar situation with his son, Imran (Upen Patel), who has an Indophobic girlfriend, Susan (Cathy Barry).
-Manmohan takes his family for a tour in India and forces Jasmeet to marry Arjun Singh (Akshay Kumar) who does not know how to speak English.
+Her father had set her to meet a young person, Bobby Bedi, although the date turns out to be a disaster, and Bobby leaves and decides to reject her.
+Manmohan thinks that it is impossible to get him an Indian son-in-law, and his best friend, Parvez Khan, is in a similar situation with his son Imran, who also has a girlfriend, Susan.
+Manmohan takes his family on a tour of India and forces Jasmeet to marry Arjun Singh, who does not speak English.